ekaf/wordnet-prolog/README.md

 ## News (2026):

 - Speed up the transitive relation closures, for ex. [_thyp_ in wn_query](wn_query.pl).
-- Remove the last hard cut.
+- Use no hard cut.
 - Use call/N instead of univ (=..).
 - Add loader.pl, to load files only once.
+- Quote strings and fix quotes in CSV output.